It may sound weird to many people, but reptiles could be pets too. Reptiles are vertebrates that include lizards, snakes, etc.

 Also, leopard geckos are nocturnal creatures that feed on insects.
 Adults are about 7 to 10 inches long and weigh 40 to 80 grams.
 They don’t need a lot of space.

-Leopard geckos are eaten by snakes, foxes, and other large reptiles, like lizards.
-Their hearing and vision are excellent, so they can get away from them when it’s dark.
+Like lizards, leopard geckos are eaten by snakes, foxes, and other large reptiles.
+Their hearing and vision are excellent, so they can escape them when it’s dark.

-Their skin helps them hide from predators, as well as their great vision and hearing abilities.
+Their skin helps them hide from predators, and they have great vision and hearing abilities.
 Taste and smell also help them stay alive.
-They also stay in underground holes and burrows all day to not get eaten.
+They also stay in underground holes and burrow all day to avoid getting eaten.

 9. Merauke Blue-Tongue Skink

 The Merauke blue-tongued skink is an Indonesian and Papua New Guinean subspecies of Tiliqua.
-In total, the Merauke blue-tongued skink can grow up to 26-30 inches long.
+The Merauke blue-tongued skink can grow up to 26-30 inches long.

-Many people buy exotic pets from this species, and its popularity in herpetoculture and zoos around the world is growing all the time.
+Many people buy exotic pets from this species, and its popularity in herpetoculture and zoos worldwide is growing constantly.

 People who like blue-tongued skinks will find them friendly and have a lot of personalities.
 They want to be handled and get a scratch on the head or chin.